Wood Patternmakers plan, lay out, and construct wooden unit or sectional patterns used in forming sand molds for castings.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Wood Patternmakers job description, Wood Patternmakers salary, Wood Patternmakers information, what is the job of a Wood Patternmaker like, pros and cons about Wood Patternmakers, colleges and universities for Wood Patternmakers, is Patternmakers, Wood the right career for me, Medium careers to get into, careers in Production
+Wood Patternmakers job description, Wood Patternmakers salary, Wood Patternmakers information, what is the job of a Wood Patternmaker like, pros and cons about Wood Patternmakers, colleges and universities for Wood Patternmakers, is Wood Patternmakers the right career for me, careers in Production